metacpan/metacpan-cpan-extracted/distros/A/App-ccdiff/README.md

 # Description

-All command-line tools that show the difference between two files fall short in showing minor changes visuably useful.
+All command-line tools that show the difference between two files fall short in showing minor changes visually usefully.
 This tool tries to give the look and feel of `diff --color` or `colordiff`, but extending the display of colored output from red for deleted lines and green for added lines to red for deleted characters and green for added characters within